 Additionally Petering's Concerto for Clarinet and Strings ("Three Psalms") was awarded an honorable mention in the American Prize Competition and his Lament for Tuba and Orchestra for Aubrey Foard was premiered by the Charlotte Symphony led by Christopher Warren-Green.
 Following the Charlotte Symphony premiere, Maestro Warren-Green flew to England to conduct the ceremonial music for Prince Harry and Meghan Markle's wedding.

 Petering’s music has been performed by the Atlantic Chamber Orchestra; the Buffalo Philharmonic; the Milwaukee Symphony Orchestra; the Milwaukee Chamber Orchestra; and the Seattle Philharmonic; and recorded by the Czech National Symphony for Albany Records; and the Milwaukee Chamber Orchestra New Music Ensemble and the Fifth House Ensemble for Zebrina Records.
-His work is also recorded by Frank Almond, Concertmaster of the Milwaukee Symphony and owner of the famous stolen/recovered Stradivarius violin; Jason DePue, First Violin Section of the Philadelphia Orchestra; Aubrey Foard, Baltimore Symphony Tubist; and internationally-acclaimed Russian accordionist Stas Venglevski.
-An advocate for community music-making, his free downloads, Solos and Duos Vol. 1 & 2, have received over 20,000 hits on imslp.org.
+His work is also recorded by Frank Almond, Concertmaster of the Milwaukee Symphony and owner of the famous stolen/recovered Stradivarius violin; Jason DePue, First Violin Section of the Philadelphia Orchestra; and internationally-acclaimed Russian accordionist Stas Venglevski.
+An advocate for community music-making, his free downloads, Solos and Duos Vol. 1 & 2, have received over 25,000 hits on imslp.org.

-He is also the recipient of numerous commissions from organizations and performers including the Milwaukee Symphony Orchestra, the Milwaukee Chamber Orchestra, Washington Island Music Festival, Bowing Rogue featuring Ilana Setapen and Margot Schwartz, Jason DePue and Aubrey Foard (Concerto for Tuba and Orchestra).
+He is also the recipient of numerous commissions from organizations and performers including the Milwaukee Symphony Orchestra, the Milwaukee Chamber Orchestra, Washington Island Music Festival, Bowing Rogue featuring Ilana Setapen and Margot Schwartz, Jason DePue and Baltimore Symphony Tubist Aubrey Foard (Concerto for Tuba and Orchestra).
+Additionally Seth Boustead has featured Petering's work on WFMT.
 An alumnus of the Aspen Music Festival and School, he has studied with George Tsontakis.

 Please search "Mark Petering" on imslp.org as well as iTunes, Google Play, Apple Music, Spotify and Tidal.